Ritam727/Keeper-App/README.md

-# A note keeper app made using React
+# A note keeper app made using React JS